Phylogenetic reconciliation

 A phylogenetic reconciliation between an upper phylogenetic tree (blue) and a lower one (red), annotated with the most often used evolutionary events (S, D, T, L) and their respective names in the contexts of phylogeography, host/symbiont and gene/species.
 For instance, the S event is called allopatric speciation when reconciling geographical areas and species, cospeciation between host and symbiont, and speciation for gene and species, but always corresponds to the same co-diversification pattern.

 In phylogenetics, reconciliation is an approach to connect the history of two or more coevolving biological entities.
 The general idea of reconciliation is that a phylogenetic tree representing the evolution of an entity (e.g. homologous genes or symbionts) can be drawn within another phylogenetic tree representing an encompassing entity (respectively, species, hosts) to reveal their interdependence and the evolutionary events that have marked their shared history.
 The development of reconciliation approaches started in the 1980s, mainly to depict the coevolution of a gene and a genome, and of a host and a symbiont, which can be mutualist, commensalist or parasitic.
 It has also been used for example to detect horizontal gene transfer, or understand the dynamics of genome evolution.

-Phylogenetic reconciliation can account for a diversity of evolutionary trajectories of what makes life's history, intertwined with each other at all scales that can be considered, from molecules to populations or cultures.
+Phylogenetic reconciliation can account for a diversity of interdependent evolutionary trajectories, from molecules to populations and cultures.
 A recent avatar of the importance of interactions between levels of organization is the holobiont concept, where a macro-organism is seen as a complex partnership of diverse species.
-Modeling the evolution of such complex entities is one of the challenging and exciting direction of current research on reconciliation.
+Modeling the evolution of complex entities is one of the current foci of research on reconciliation.